Travel tips, hints, and advice

 Online ticket prices can be cheaper than buying them on-site (and will also save you time waiting in line)

-Sightseeing discounts for children, students, seniors, and teachers
+Sightseeing discounts for children, students, seniors, families, and teachers

 A guide to getting the most out of visiting Britain's museums